AlexOrlek/ATCG/README.md

-blast/		       | directory containing tsv files of blast alignments for each genome included.txt           | names of genomes with detected blast alignments, that will therefore appear in the distancestats.tsv file excluded.txt	       | names of any genomes with no detected blast alignments (this file may well be blank) fastafilepaths.tsv     | genomes and corresponding FASTA file paths blastdbfilepaths.tsv   | genomes and corresponding BLAST database file paths seqlengths.tsv         | genomes and their lengths in bp output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes dend_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf
+blast/		       | directory containing tsv files of blast alignments for each genome included.txt           | names of genomes with detected blast alignments, that will therefore appear in the distancestats.tsv file excluded.txt	       | names of any genomes with no detected blast alignments (this file may well be blank) fastafilepaths.tsv     | genome names and corresponding FASTA file paths blastdbfilepaths.tsv   | genome names and corresponding BLAST database file paths seqlengths.tsv         | genome names and their lengths in bp output/		       | directory containing output files described below distancestats.tsv      | columns of distance statistics for each unique pairwise combination of genomes dend_[score].pdf       | tree generated using a specified distance score column from the distancestats.tsv file; plotted as a pdf